FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 testing to send myself a quick test text message to test out the integration.
 That's what I call quick two factor authentication integration.

 FusionAuth recently hit [100 million users in a load test](/blog/2019/02/26/got-users-100-million).
-Enhanced scalability is one many features that set FusionAuth apart from the competitors, including Google Firebase Authentication.
-When you need to plan to go from a 10,000 users to that million or more mark, you will be happy to know that FusionAuth has you covered.
+Enhanced scalability is one of many features that set FusionAuth apart from the competitors, including Google Firebase Authentication.
+When you need a plan for going from 10,000 users to one million or more, you will be happy to know that FusionAuth has you covered.

 There is nothing worse than having customers who can't login to use your services.
 FusonAuth performs rigorous [penetration testing](/features/security-data-compliance) to constantly assess the security